'Finding peaceful and factual ways to oppose whale and dolphin slaughter in the Faroe Islands'

 We are becoming increasingly aware of the massive intelligence of all cetaceans (the collective name for dolphins, whales and porpoises).
 Dolphins and whales live and love as we do, with complex family and social bonds.

-As a group we like to push boundaries and engage in dialogue with parties from both sides of the coin in order to understand the key drivers for change.
-Our vision is to be peaceful and factual by speaking and debating respectfully - without any aggression, prejudice or racism toward the Faroese people.
+As a group we like to push boundaries and engage in open dialogue in our Facebook group with people from both sides of the coin in order to understand the key drivers for change.
+Our vision is to be peaceful and factual by speaking and debating respectfully - without any aggression.

 In the words of one local Faroese man, "We should thank the whales for all they have given us, and move on..."